 How much is Vagaro software?

-Vagaro charges a monthly fee that varies by how many service providers are in your business.
+Essentially, the monthly fee varies by how many service providers are in your business.
 Vagaro defines “service provider” as any person that performs services and requires a calendar.
 It doesn’t include front desk staff.

 If you’d prefer to mix and match products or don’t need the entire bundle, you can purchase pieces individually.
-The receipt printer costs $219, and the cash drawer or barcode scanner are $120 each.
+A receipt printer will run you around $200 and the cash drawer or barcode scanner start around $150.
 A USB credit card reader to connect to your computer or a smartphone reader that connects to your phone are both free when you open a merchant account.

 Related Review: SalonTarget POS.